 Besides providing an innovative and time-effective method of diagnosis in the future, the successful introduction of blood testing could mean a wealth of savings for health services everywhere if the technique is employed globally.
 With PET scans costing around $5000+, if testing could be costed around the average for general procedures, which is about $755, we may be looking at some serious savings.
 And, according to these estimations, this could signal an end to those extortionate medical bills that most Alzheimer’s patients and their families are unfortunately all too familiar with.

 While we wait for approval by the FDA, we can find some peace of mind in the knowledge that USF’s research is bringing us ever closer to finding not only a treatment for Alzheimer’s, but an accurate method of early detection.
-In these troubling times, early detection of underlying health conditions is our top priority, and, thanks to the results of this research, it may soon be resolved.
+In these troubling times, early detection of underlying health conditions is our top priority, and, thanks to the results of this clinical research, it may soon be resolved.